sixhours-team/memcached-spring-boot/README.md

     ```

 For further details on using the Memcached cache in a Spring Boot application please look at the [demo](https://github.com/igorbolic/spring-boot-memcached-demo) project.

+## Build

+To build the project invoke the following command:

+    ./gradlew clean build

+To install the modules in the local Maven repository:

+    ./gradlew clean build publishToMavenLocal

+## License

+Memcached Spring Boot is an Open Source software released under the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0.html).